nhsx/standards-registry-discovery/README.md

-# NHSX Standards Registry Discovery and Alpha
+# NHSX Standards Catalogue / Directory Discovery and Alpha

 ## Hypothesis
 Creating a central repository of interoperability standards, use cases, exemplars and other resources will make it easier for people to find and use standards.
 This will drive adoption.